owkin/FLamby/README.md

 ## Installation

 We recommend using anaconda and pip.
+You can install anaconda by downloading and executing appropriate installers from the [Anaconda website](https://www.anaconda.com/products/distribution), pip often comes included with python otherwise check [the following instructions](https://pip.pypa.io/en/stable/installation/).
+We support all Python version starting from **3.7**.

 You may need `make` for simplification. create and launch the environment using:

 ```bash